 Impact of Hurricane Sandy

-Greater attention to the need for disaster preparedness occurred when Hurricane Sandy hit the New York City area on October 29, 2012.
-In a report prepared by London-based global reinsurance firm Aon Benfield, Hurricane Sandy resulted in 65 billion dollar in economic losses.
+Hurricane Sandy hit the New York City area on October 29, 2012 and many local businesses realized the need for greater attention to disaster preparedness.
+London-based global reinsurance firm Aon Benfield reported that Hurricane Sandy resulted in 65 billion dollar in economic losses.
 The widespread devastation in a densely populated business region created unprecedented challenges for the cities affected in New York, New Jersey and Connecticut, as well as the companies trying to find suitable places for employees to work.

 Businesses who believed they were prepared with static recovery locations– meaning workers were to report to a single location–did not have a back-up plan when they learned their employees were unable to access these static locations.
 Limited work location choices, lack of public transportation and concerns for their families who were at home with no power exposed the drawbacks of a static recovery approach.